flightaware/tohil/README.md

 ### Accessing Python From TCL

-From Tcl, tohil provides access to Python through several commands and some procs.
+From Tcl, Tohil provides access to Python through several commands and some procs.

 Probably the most important commands are `tohil::eval`, `tohil::exec` and `tohil::call`.
 The first two commands correspond closely to Python's `eval` and `exec`.

 General notes:
  - All commands are run in the context of a single interpreter session.
 Imports, function definitions and variables persist.
- - Uncaught exceptions in the Python interpreter resulting from code invoked from Tcl using tohil will propagate a TCL error including a stack trace of the Python code that was executing.
+ - Uncaught exceptions in the Python interpreter resulting from code invoked from Tcl using Tohil will propagate a TCL error including a stack trace of the Python code that was executing.
 As the exception continues up the stack, the Tcl stack trace will be appended to it.
  - The Tcl error code is set to a list comprising "PYTHON", the class name of the exception, and the base error message.
 This is experimental but likely to continue.
 I would like to add the class arguments, though.
  - Such Python errors may be caught (as per Tcl stack traces) with Tcl's catch or try, the same as any other TCL error.